acmdas/das_fieldstones/morefieldstones2017.md

 ## Sauce for the Goose
 Fri, 24 Nov 2017

 "The fact of the matter is, one cannot be both a cultural relativist and a revolutionary.
 The revolutionary proposes changing the culture.
 A cultural relativist can never propose such a change.
 What standard could be used?
-A cultural relativist, were he honest, would hold his own culture to the same standards as a foreign culture, and say that our laws, traditions, and customs cannot be changed or criticized&mdash;for if the only yardstick of what is considered right or wrong comes from the culture, well, obviously this applies to Christendom (aka Western Culture) as well."&mdash;<a href="http://www.scifiwright.com/2017/11/fooled-by-heinlein-for-fourty-years/" rel="noopener" target="_blank">John C. Wright</a>
+A cultural relativist, were he honest, would hold his own culture to the same standards as a foreign culture, and say that our laws, traditions, and customs cannot be changed or criticized&mdash;for if the only yardstick of what is considered right or wrong comes from the culture, well, obviously this applies to Christendom (aka Western Culture) as well."&mdash;[John C. Wright](http://www.scifiwright.com/2017/11/fooled-by-heinlein-for-fourty-years/)

 ## Technology Dreams
 Thu, 30 Nov 2017